Chapter 3: Swords Crossing in the Twilight

 Chapter 3 starts off at the Junon cannon.
 There, Reno leads a few grunts into the AVALANCHE vanguard, while Shotgun sneaks in underground, remotely directed by Tseng.
 A lot of responsibility for a rookie, but I suppose you’ve been doing good work!

 You’re not the only one in the basement tunnel.
 AVALANCHE seems to have tried to get in this way as well, only to be absolutely mowed down by a trio of giant Shinra security robots called Proto Golems.
-Shotgun sits around complimenting the work of the robots for so long that it gradually becomes inevitable that they’d turn on her, too.
+Shotgun sits around complimenting the work of the robots for so long that it gradually becomes inevitable that they’d turn on her, too, but it takes weirdly long for them to jump.
 After a while, I was virtually expecting her to shouting like a stage actor trying to remind the stagehands to trigger a forgotten special effect, “I sure hope no robots attack me too!
 That sure would ruin my day!”
 You actually have to take out all three Proto Golems at once, even though three-on-one fights are still a relatively rare experience.
 It’s also surprising given the damage they caused in the buildup (you’d think we’d start with one, then gradually make our way to three), but as with a lot of things in this early playthrough, I can’t say how dangerous they really are, since Ririn kills them in one hit and only gets 1 EXP each for the trouble.

 After the battle, Shotgun starts casually gloating as she often does, saying, “After all, there’s no challenge I can’t overcome.”
 Tseng follows this up by saying “Calm down,” even though Shotgun hasn’t warranted it.
 You have to assume Tseng’s response is a stock line that implies that most of the player Turks had angrier reactions to the robot attack.
 You know, Shotgun actually comes across as a half- interesting character, which I mean as a high compliment, because she’s fighting against the fact that that she’s just a shallow, interchangeable PC with almost no real opportunities to shine!
 If they did just as well with the other Turks, I can’t help but be disappointed not to be able to learn about the other ten!
 In any event, Tseng blames the high level of security for the robots attacking a Shinra agent, and tells her to carry on in spite.